cs-joy/Android/FaceDetection/docs/documentation.md

           }
       }
       ```
+    - External Python packages may be built into the app using the pip block in build.gradle.
+Within this block, add install lines, which can take any of the forms accepted by pip install.
+For example:
+      ```
+      defaultConfig {
+        python {
+          pip {
+            // A requirement specifier, with or without a version number: install "scipy"
+            install "requests==2.24.0"

+            // An sdist or wheel filename, relative to the project directory: install "MyPackage-1.2.3-py2.py3-none-any.whl"

+            // A directory containing a setup.py, relative to the project
+            // directory (must contain at least one slash): install "./MyPackage"

+            // "-r"` followed by a requirements filename, relative to the
+            // project directory:
+            install "-r", "requirements.txt"
+          }
+        }
+      }
+      ```
     - Source code
       - By default, Chaquopy will look for Python source code in the python subdirectory of each source set.
 For example, the Python code for the main source set should go in src/main/python.
 To include Python source code from other directories, use the android.sourceSets block.
 For example:
       ```